Zionist as a pejorative: Meta

-Columbia University
+On college campuses

+In 2024, David Bernstein reported that support for Zionism had become a political 'litmus test' leading to social exclusion of Jewish students on many American college campuses following the Hamas-led October 7 attacks on Israel.
+In 2024, following many harassment complaints, the University of Illinois Urbana-Champaign banned the ostracizing of Jewish students from school clubs for identifying as Zionist.
+According to David Seymour, antizionism's claim that it is only 'Zionists' and not 'the Jews' who are demonized gains its justification.
+The ideology of anti-Zionism portrays Zionists as freely choosing evil and its harmfulness, legitimizing the demand for exclusion and passing the responsibility for the exclusion onto the excluded themselves.

 In September 2024, Columbia University updated its anti-discrimination policy to classify the use of "Zionist" as a pejorative as potential harassment when directed at individuals based on religion or national origin.
 The policy cited examples where "Zionist" was used as a coded term to target Jewish or Israeli students and emphasized the distinction between political speech and discriminatory conduct.
 The update followed a critical report on campus antisemitism and mirrored similar actions by other universities, including NYU.

-In 2024, a Canadian graduate school instructor produced a syllabus that declared “this classroom is a space free of sexism, racism, Zionism, homophobia, and all other forms of social violence.”
-The university president responded that the instructor was discriminating against pro-Israel students based on creed.
-Support for Israel was noted to be a 'litmus test' leading to social exclusion of Jewish students at many campuses following the Hamas-led October 7 attacks on Israel.
-In 2024 following many harassment complaints, the University of Illinois Urbana-Champaign banned the ostracizing of Jewish students from school clubs for identifying as Zionist.
-According to David Seymour, antizionism's claim that it is only 'Zionists' and not 'the Jews' who are demonized gains its justification.
-The ideology of antizionism portrays Zionists as freely choosing evil and its harmfulness, legitimizing the demand for exclusion and passing the responsibility for the exclusion onto the excluded themselves.

 In October 2025, Samuel Williams, a PPE student at the University of Oxford, faced a Metropolitan Police investigation after leading chants of "Gaza, Gaza make us proud, put the Zios in the ground," which he claimed to have workshopped in Oxford, with several others joining in.
-The University of Oxford condemned the chant "in the strongest possible terms," stating, “Oxford is unequivocal – there is no place for anti-Semitism, harassment, or discrimination within our community.
+The University of Oxford condemned the chant "in the strongest possible terms," stating, "Oxford is unequivocal – there is no place for anti-Semitism, harassment, or discrimination within our community.
 We remain firmly committed to protecting the safety and dignity of all our students and staff."